ruuda/blog/posts/a-type-system-for-rcl-part-3-related-work.md

 ## TypeScript

-In a sense,
-[TypeScript][typescript] is to JavaScript what Mypy is to Python.
+Just as Mypy adds types to Python, [TypeScript][typescript] adds types to JavaScript.
 It _should_ be very relevant for me, because TypeScript is a superset of json, so like RCL its type system has to be able to describe arbitrary json data.
-I haven’t studied TypeScript’s type system much though.
+TypeScript’s type system solves a harder problem than RCL, because it has to type an imperative language with mutable objects.
-I try hard to avoid NPM ecosystem, so I haven’t used TypeScript much except in a few small applications, therefore I can’t really comment on its type system.
+I try hard to avoid the NPM ecosystem, so I haven’t used TypeScript much except in a few small applications, and I haven’t studied its type system in detail.

 [typescript]: https://www.typescriptlang.org/